L’apprenti.e 1 EN • Introduction to woodworking

 - safety shoes

-Schedule for the Woodworking initiation course
+Schedule for the basics of woodworking course

 - Presentations, course objectives and project